viptomer1/test-levi/README.md

 - I have decided to use a popular libraray Reactjs to create this project.
 If we create this project in plain js then we have to make multiple controls for screen flow and data flow which we can use from these Js frameworks without writing them.<br>

-I have created component using Js& css instead of using <b>React component</b>.
+I have created component using Js & css instead of using <b>React component</b>.
 React components are very easy instead.

-I can make this app in serveral way like using Angular or Jquery or even usingother Js frameworking but decided to use react as this is something I am learning now and it will give me handson experience as well as exponse my learnings along with this assignment:)
+I can make this app in serveral way like using Angular or Jquery or even using other Js frameworking but decided to use react as this is something I am learning now and it will give me handson experience as well as exponse my learnings along with this assignment:)